crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 Start without microservices.

-Only pay the microservices tax when it becomes absolutely necessary.
+Only pay the microservices tax when it becomes a clear and obvious necessity.

+### Steps before engaging on Microservices

 Be sure to first document and review:
 1) Cost benefits of the microservice approach; what is gained?
 2) The cost difference of assembling libraries into a service; overhead costs?

-Libraries are a tried and true approach with well known benefits.
+Libraries are a tried and true approach with well-known benefits.
 Prefer to rely solely on libraries and dependency injection until you are an expert user of libraries, and CI/CD with those libraries.